sharetribe/flex-docs/src/docs/tutorial-branding/working-with-microcopy/index.md

 to the default _en.json_ file, there are other languages available, which is why the folder is titled _translations_.)

-In the Microcopy section, you can see links that lead to the microcopy folders for each FTW template repository, if you want to [copy the relevant microcopy to Flex Console](/concepts/microcopy/#how-microcopy-are-handled-in-flex).
+In the Microcopy section, you can see a link that leads to the microcopy folders for the Sharetribe Web Template repository, if you want to [copy the relevant microcopy to Flex Console](/concepts/microcopy/#how-microcopy-are-handled-in-flex).
 In this tutorial, we will not copy the full texts – instead, we will enter only the microcopy we want to modify.

-The built-in default microcopy for the FTW template can be found in this _en.json_ file:
+The built-in default microcopy for the Sharetribe Web Template can be found in this _en.json_ file:

 ```shell
 └── src